 As the saying goes, “You can choose your friends, but you can’t choose your family.”
-But what if you’re failing to recognize who your family really is?
+But what if you fail to recognize who your family really is?

 But 10 years later, in the second row of another church, my friend understood.
-From the pulpit, the pastor berated those with different views from his own – opinions the pastor did not take from the Bible, or Jesus, or the core doctrines of Christianity.
-My friend was in tears by the end of the pastor’s sermon.
-He had questioned whether she was a true Christian.
+From the pulpit, the pastor berated those with opinions different from his own — opinions the pastor did not take from the Bible, or Jesus or the core doctrines of Christianity.
+My friend was in tears by the end of the sermon.
+The pastor had questioned whether she was a true Christian.
 Since then, she has felt like she will never belong in that church.

-If we Christians don’t take reconciliation seriously, we are creating an added barrier between people and Jesus.
+If we don’t take reconciliation seriously, we are creating an added barrier between people and Jesus.

 As members of the church, we must own this problem.

-Leading up to the crucifixion in John 17, Jesus prayed for two things: the holiness of the church and for unity within the church, “that they may become perfectly one, so that the world may know that you [God] sent me and loved them even as you loved me.”
-(John 17:23)
+In John 17, shortly before His arrest and crucifixion, Jesus prayed for two things: the holiness of the church and unity within the church, “that they may become perfectly one, so that the world may know that You [God the Father] sent Me and loved them even as You loved Me” (John 17:23, ESV).

 Christians thinking and behaving as though we are one family, with shared beliefs and values and a sense of vital commitment to one another, is essential if the rest of the world is to encounter Jesus through us.

 Because of Jesus, reconciliation is not an impossible dream.
-Here are three ways you can be part of the solution not part of the problem:
+Here are three ways you can be part of the solution rather than part of the problem: